Expurple/home.expurple.me/README.md

 The software part is licensed under the [MIT License](https://opensource.org/license/mit).
-That includes Hugo `config/`, custom templates, HTML, CSS, JS.
+That includes Hugo `config/`, custom templates, HTML, CSS, JS, shell scripts.

 I reserve all rights to the other materials I own, just in case I forget to explicitly license them here.